johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 ---
 published: false
-title: "Integrate NestJS with External Services using NATS"
+title: "Integrate NestJS with External Services using Microservice Transporters"
 description: "tags: nestjs, nest, NATS, microservices, node.js"
-series:
+series: "NestJS Microservices in Action"
 cover_image:
 canonical_url:
 ---

+*John is a member of the NestJS core team*

 ### Article Series Overview

-This article series covers the topic of integrating NestJS applications with other applications.
-This can be accomplished in several different ways; the approach covered in this series is to use a combination of Nest microservices and a message broker as the "glue".  (**Note**: some of the concepts here are common to all Nest microservices transporters, while others are specific to [NATS](https://docs.nats.io/).
-I try to identify those differences in the text).
+This article series covers the topic of integrating NestJS applications with other applications and services.
+This can be accomplished in several different ways; the approach covered in this series is to use a combination of Nest microservices and a message broker as the *glue*.
+In these examples, we use NATS as the message broker. **Note**: some of the concepts here are common to all Nest microservices transporters, while others are specific to [NATS](https://docs.nats.io/).
+I try to identify those differences in the text.

 Nest's microservices package is one of those technologies that can be a little hard to wrap your mind around.
-Not that it's overly complex -- to the contrary, it presents an application programming model that is quite simple.
+Not that it's overly complex &#8212; to the contrary, it presents an application programming model that is quite simple.
 I think the confusion comes from the use of the term "microservices", which has become so over-used as to be virtually meaningless, and from the fact that Nest's microservices package supports several considerably different use cases:

 * Used internally as a **transport layer**, there is little beyond the surface level that a developer needs to understand to effectively use it.
 It simply "works", and provides a mechanism for adding features such as scalability and fault tolerance to your Nest application(s).